Every machine comes with its own built-in software.

 This is so important.

 Many cutting machines only work with natively the software they come with (for a variety of reasons).
-With SVG files you can export from one piece of software and import into the native software that comes with your cutting machine, making the list of compatible machines very long indeed!
+With SVG files you can export from one piece of software and import into the native software that comes with your machine, making the list of compatible machines very long indeed!

 Its support for vectorization (turning a regular JPEG/PNG into a cut file that you can use) is the best in the industry.